Buick Encore: 2017 refresh

 For 2017, the Buick Encore received revised headlights and bumpers, LED tail lights, and the interior received a revised dash and gauge cluster with a 4.2-inch information screen, a revised center stack, and infotainment system with an 8-inch frameless screen.
 The faux fender ports, marketed as VentiPorts on models from 2013 to 2016, were deleted.

 Following the introduction of the all-new Encore GX for the 2020 model year, the Encore remained in the Buick lineup as the brand's "entry-level" vehicle.
 All trims except for the mid-level Preferred trim were discontinued, and the Preferred became the new "base model" of the Encore, with limited exterior color options, only one interior color option, and condensed options.

 Discontinuation

-In March 2022, General Motors confirmed that it would be discontinuing the Buick Encore following the 2022 model year.
-There will be no direct replacement, and the larger Buick Encore GX will become the new entry-level vehicle in the Buick lineup.
+General Motors discontinued the Buick Encore following the 2022 model year.
+There has been no direct replacement, and the larger Buick Encore GX became the new entry-level vehicle in the Buick lineup.

 Safety

-Second generation (2020)
+Second generation (2019)

 The second-generation Encore was revealed alongside the Encore GX during the 2019 Shanghai Auto Show.
 It will be available with either a 1.0 L inline-3 turbo petrol engine rated at 92 kW or a 1.3 L inline-3 turbo petrol producing 121 kW.

 The second-generation Encore is not exported to North America, since it uses the GEM platform intended for emerging markets.
-The first-generation Encore has continued to be sold in North America, along with the new Buick Encore GX that debuted in 2020.
+The first-generation Encore continued to be sold in North America, along with the new Buick Encore GX that debuted in 2020 until 2022, when it was discontinued and replaced by the Envista.
+As of July 2023, the Encore is no longer listed on Buick China's website.